AceZz/bedtime-writer/doc/configuration.md

       log in / log out easily.
 * `DEBUG_AUTH_NO_ACCOUNT_LIMIT`
   * `false` (default)
-  * `true`: do not implement the account creation limit, so many accounts can be created in short timeframe.
+  * `true`: do not implement the account creation limit, so many accounts can be created in a short timeframe.
 * `DEBUG_STATS`
     * `false` (default)
     * `true`: display helpful info about user stats, like the number of generated stories overall and today.